ArchieMucharla/KMP-Search-Benchmark/README.md

 # CS 225 EC Project Summary

 Our proposed project is to implement the Knuth-Morris-Pratt (KMP) Algorithm for finding occurrences of a string pattern within a larger string.

-REMEMBER TO DELETE BUILD FOLDER !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-CAN WE DELETE ENTRY TOO??????

 # Code

-All of our code can be found in the `src/` direcotry.
+All of our code can be found in the `src/` directory.
 We defined our functions in `KMP.h` and our source code in `KMP.cpp`.

 # Running Instructions